DustinVanPraet/SQLShowcase/SQL Portfolio/QA Testing with SQL/Automating UPDATES/From Zero to Hero.md

 EXEC QueueMultiplier 'FLAMINJOKEROH', 1, 10, 1, 5, 50

 ```
 With this previous and finalized SQL script, all of our previous issues listed are solved.
 <br>
-Targeted issues to solve:
+#### Targeted issues to solve:
+- Putting more power into the hands of QA to improve their own testing buy simplifying the entire process into a EXEC Stored Procedure.
-- It didn't eliminate the need to look up the gameset_id using the active gamesets query.
+- Eliminate the need to look up the gameset_id using the active gamesets query.
-- It doesn't expedite and solve the initial issue when requested multipliers are 10x, 1x, 5x, and 50x in that specific order.
+- Expedite and solve the initial issue when requested multipliers are 10x, 1x, 5x, and 50x in that specific order.
+- Inserting the wrong gameset_id can no longer occur since it's game name so all changes will be on the correct game and denomination that was input.
-- Accidentally inserting the wrong gameset_id can put the turns on another gameset and cause a forced crash resulting in a loss of resources chasing a one time, non existent bug.
+- Eliminates critical bug crashes from user error resulting in a loss of resources chasing a one time, non existent bug.
-- Some turns can win on the same multiplier over 100,000 different ways.
-Win_data_json determines how the solving will play out but our previous attempts uses the same win_data_json for every turn.

-Amended issues solved post functional:
+#### Amended issues solved post functional:
-- It doesn't run a check on errors if the win_amount doesn't exist within a gameset.
 - If the DB needs to activate a gameset, it tells the next gameset available to be activated.
+- If the user inputs the wrong multiplier, an error message returns letting them know which ones were or were not found.
+- Using NEWID() will randomize all tickets that meet the criteria and then pick one resulting in more variety for testing.
+Some turns can win on the same multiplier over 100,000 different ways.
+This new method no longer uses the same win_data_json for every turn.